-Born in Yerevan (Armenia), Karen Durgaryan has been Principal Conductor of the Armenian National State Opera and Ballet Theatre since 2001.
-He graduated from the Yerevan State Conservatoire in 1996 and studied under Professor Musin at the St Petersburg Conservatoire in 1997.
-In 1995 he was appointed an Associate Conductor of the Armenian State Philharmonic Orchestra and the following year was Music Director of the Britten and Armenia International Music Festival in Yerevan.
+Born in Yerevan, Armenia, Karen Durgaryan has been the Principal Conductor of the Armenian National State Opera and Ballet Theatre for over 15 years.
+Karen graduated from the Yerevan State Conservatory in 1996 and has studied with Prof. Mousin at the Saint Petersburg Conservatory in 1997.
+In 1995 he was appointed an Associate Conductor of the Armenian State Philharmonic Orchestra and the following year has been the Music Director of "Britten and Armenia" International Music Festival in Yerevan.

-His international conducting activities have a special focus in Italy, where he has conducted at the Teatro Lirico in Cagliari, the Teatro Regio in Turin, the Teatro Carlo Felice in Genoa (with the renowned cellist Enrico Dindo as soloist) and a new production of Tchaikovsky’s Eugene Onegin at the Teatro Verdi in Sassari in addition to concerts with the Luigi Cherubini Orchestra (Artistic Director — Riccardo Muti) and the Toradze Piano Studio’s soloists, including its internationally acclaimed leader Alexander Toradze at the Ravenna Festival, as well as regular appearances with the Orchestra Sinfonica Siciliana in Palermo.
-In May 2012 he made his debut with the renowned Orchestra di Padova e del Veneto.
+His international conducting activity has had a special focus in Italy, where he has conducted the Teatro Lirico, Cagliari, the Teatro Regio Torino, the Teatro Carlo Felice, Genova, a new production of Evgeni Onegin by P.I.Tchaikovsky at the Teatro Verdi, Sassari in addition to concerts with the Orchestra di Padova e del Veneto and with the “Luigi Cherubini” Orchestra and the Toradze Piano Studio’s soloists, including its internationally famous leader at the Ravenna Festival.
+He also appeared regularly with the Orchestra Sinfonica Siciliana in Palermo.